Is the Mäag EQ the most natural sounding EQ ever? I think so.

 The character of the RE-2A comes from a very useful peak reduction method + additional harmonics which are generated by saturating the signal.

 The Echo is one of my favourite effect devices in Reason.
 Both the OVDR (overdrive) and TUBE settings are super useful for adding some analog grit to your sound.
 The TUBE setting creates a nice and strong EVEN 1st harmonic even when the Drive is at 0.
-Listen how a pure sine-wave at 440 Hz (A3) changes […]
+Check out my video below.
+You can see how I […]

 We are obsessed by old and analog sound.
 Even anno 2015 digital is often considered as a kind of a flat format lacking soul and warmth.
 What do you think?
 True or not?